 In the absence of economic incentives for such countries, there is a real risk that deforestation could ‘leak’ from current high deforestation countries to low deforestation countries.
 In order to avoid such leakages, countries that have maintained most of their forests should be rewarded financially for avoided deforestation.
 Guyana and Norway want their climate and forest partnership to present an international model for how this can be achieved in practice.

 Norway’s climate and forest partnership with Guyana

 The forest partnership with Guyana has two result components:

 The agreement between Guyana and Norway carefully sets out how payments for low deforestation are calculated based on deforestation results in previous years.
 For example, the payment is reduced gradually if the deforestation rate exceeds the 2010 level of 0.056% and halt completely if the deforestation rate reaches 0.1%.
 Results relating to improved governance in the forestry sector are based on a third party appraisal of agreed milestones.

-So far, Norway’s support to Guyana has added up to approximately NOK 1.5 billion (approx. USD 156 million) in total for results relating to low deforestation and improved governance.
-Approximately USD 120 million have been channeled through the Guyana REDD+ Investment Fund (GRIF), administered by the World Bank.
+So far, Norway’s support to Guyana has added up to approximately NOK 1.5 billion in total for results relating to low deforestation and improved governance.
+The majority of this support has been channeled through the Guyana REDD+ Investment Fund (GRIF), administered by the World Bank.

 Guyana spends the money on projects to realize Guyana’s updated Low Carbon Development Strategy.
 These are implemented by international partners like the UN Development Programme (UNDP), the Food and Agriculture Organization (FAO) and the Inter-American Development Bank (IDB) alongside Guyanese government institutions to advance land titling, ICT access and sustainable land development for indigenous peoples and local communities.
 In June 2022 Guyana’s largest ever solar project was launched to help Guyana leapfrog to a solar energy future.